MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-apps-in-meetings.md

 ### Bots

-For bot scenario's please see **Bots in meetings** in our Teams bot documentation.
+For bot implementation, please see our [Bots in Teams meetings](../bots/how-to/create-a-bot-for-teams.md) documentation.

-### Message Extensions
+### Messaging Extensions

-For message extension scenario's please see **Message extensions in meetings** in our Teams message extension documentation.
+For messaging extension implementation, please see our [Messaging extensions in Teams meetings](../messaging-extensions/how-to/create-messaging-extension.md)documentation.

 ## Participant roles and user types in a meeting